30 Craziest Things U.S. Presidents Have Done

-Biographer Robert Caro describes: “He early became fabled for a Rabelaisian earthiness, urinating in the parking lot of the House Office Building as the urge took him; if a colleague came into a Capitol bathroom as he was finishing at the urinal there, he would sometimes swing around still holding his member, which he liked to call ‘Jumbo,’ hooting once, ‘Have you ever seen anything as big as this?,’ and shaking it in almost a brandishing manner as he began discoursing about some pending legislation.”
+LBJ seemingly had no shame.
+As biographer Robert Caro describes, “He early became fabled for a Rabelaisian earthiness, urinating in the parking lot of the House Office Building as the urge took him.
+[And] if a colleague came into a Capitol bathroom as he was finishing at the urinal there,” that wouldn’t stop him from kicking off a conversation.

 Taught His Parrot to Swear

 LBJ had a famously foul mouth, but Andrew Jackson actually taught his parrot, Polly, to swear like a sailor.
 Legend has it that the cussing parrot had to be removed from his owner’s funeral when it “commenced swearing so loud and long as to disturb the people and had to be carried from the house.”